Arkansas Court Records

 Step 1.
 Obtaining Information needed

-Before approaching the courthouse to obtain civil court records, interested parties must have the following information to reduce the risk of being denied access or having to search manually:
+Before approaching the courthouse to obtain civil court records, it helps if requesters have the following information to reduce the risk of being denied access or having to search manually:

 Individuals seeking records of appeal cases should have citations of original and appeal (if any) cases.
 They should also know the date of the appeals.